What is osteoporosis? What you need to know

 Osteoporosis affects around 3 million people in the UK.

-Each year, osteoporosis is responsible for around 250,000 bone fractures.
+Each year, osteoporosis is responsible for more than 500,000 bone fractures.

 What is osteoporosis bone loss?

 The bone loss with osteoporosis occurs over many years and can be severe, often so severe that the normal stress on bones from sitting, standing, coughing or even hugging a loved one can result in painful fractures and immobility.
 After the first fracture, you are at risk of more fractures.
 These future fractures may cause you to live with daily chronic pain, and in some cases, some degree of disability.

 What are osteoporosis symptoms?

 Osteoporosis often progresses without symptoms or pain.
 Losing height may be noticeable or a dowager's hump may develop with age.
 However a doctor usually diagnoses osteoporosis after a fracture occurs.

 That fracture is usually in the back, wrist or hip.
 Painful fractures are debilitating and disfiguring.
 They can result in loss of mobility and independence.